by Janice Jones |Last Updated 02-07-2020

 first time in an effort to do his own thing.
 Having a puppy-proofed house is important during this phase.

 This is the time when potty training usually occurs and beginning obedience training such as how to walk on a leash, not necessarily how to heel.
 It is also a time when the puppy must learn what is expected of him.
+It is never too early to begin informal basic command training.
 If he’s allowed to “bite” because it doesn’t hurt, dominate other pets, or resist human interactions such as nail clipping.
 If these important lessons are not learned, it will be more difficult later on correct bad behaviors.